malliapi/frankfurt-new-starter/README.md

 Eschborn
 [About](http://www.eschborn.de/en/information-about-the-town-culture-and-tourism/)

 ### Transport

+Tickets work for U-Bhan, S-Bahn, trams, buses, and possibly other public transport services.
+You can buy daily tickets using machines available at most S-Bhan and U-Bhan stations.
+And ticket machine can be changed to English, so no need to speak to ticket staff.

+Single to Frankfurt from Eschborn Sud is €2.80, or €7 for an all day multiple journey ticket.

+To buy a monthly ticket, you can do so at the VGF/RMV office at Hauptewache.
+Monthly tickets cost €87.40, or €69.90 if buying a ticket you can only use after 9am.
+You should receive a plastic card, which you can then top up at ticket machines.

+***Warning*** - If you do not have a valid ticket and get stopped by the ticket inspector it is an on the spot fine of 60 Euros.
+(You might be able to pull a fast one and say you are a tourist but you are on your own).

 #### S-Bahn Light Rail
 Station closest to the Office is Eschborn Sud, 5 minute walk away.
 This is the S-Bahn.
 It is a light rail train service.
 This runs frequently.
-Single to Frankfurt from Eschborn Sud is €2.80, or €7 for an all day multiple journey ticket.
 S4, S3, S5 run from Frankfurt to Eschborn Sud.
 Sud means South.
 Dont confuse this with Eschborn stop as it is further north.
-And ticket machine can be changed to English, so no need to speak to ticket staff.

-Warning - If you do not have a valid ticket and get stopped by the ticket inspector it is an on the spot fine of 60 Euros.
-(You might be able to pull a fast one and say you are a tourist but you are on your own).

 #### Buses
 Bus tickets can be bought at ticket machines, so show ticket to driver and go.